-As much as possible, all direct mail and direct email sent to individuals should be followed up with a phone call to the recipient.
+As much as possible, all direct mail and a direct email sent to individuals should be followed up with a phone call to the recipient.
 The conversions to greater interest and inspections of the property then follow.
 The time to follow up all mail outs and email despatches are within 3 days of sending the original material.

 Explain & Show Your Unique Real Estate Strategy